 Error Details: The Jetpack server could not communicate with your site’s XML-RPC URL.
 Please check to make sure example.com/xmlrpc.php is working properly.
 It should show ‘XML‑RPC server accepts POST requests only.’ on a line by itself when viewed in a browser and should not have any blank lines or extra output anywhere.

 This usually happens whenever there is a problem with the wp-config.php file, a plugin, or the theme on your site.

 Jetpack uses your site’s XML-RPC file to communicate with WordPress.com.
-You can access that file by adding xmlrpc.php to the end of your site URL.
+You can access that file by adding xmlrpc.php it to the end of your site URL.
 When you do so, here is what you should see on your browser, on a line by itself, with no extra content:

 XML‑RPC server accepts POST requests only.

-If you see whitespace above that message, or extra text, that’s most likely because some plugin, theme, or your site’s wp-config.php file has extra “whitespace” (new lines, spaces, tabs, …) before the first
+If you see blank spaces above that message or extra text, that’s most likely because some plugin, theme, or your site’s wp-config.php file has extra “blank spaces” (new lines, spaces, tabs, …) before the first

 <?php in the file.